vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   and optionally *arch*.
 This information is used to configure the container's hostname, DNS resolver, networking, etc.

+`ct set image-config` *ctid*
+  Reapply container configuration from source container image, based on the container's distribution and version or the provided options.
+The image is searched for in remote repositories or can be provided as *file* using `--from-file`.
+Configuration values from the container image will replace current configuration.

+  The container has to be stopped for this command to be allowed.

+    `--from-file` *file*
+      Use container image stored in *file*.

+    `--distribution` *distribution*
+      Distribution name in lower case, e.g. alpine, centos, debian, ubuntu.

+    `--version` *version*
+      Distribution version.
+The format can differ among distributions, e.g. alpine `3.6`, centos `7.0`, debian `9.0` or ubuntu `16.04`.

+    `--arch` *arch*
+      Container architecture, e.g. `x86_64` or `x86`.
+Defaults to the host system architecture.

+    `--vendor` *vendor*
+      Vendor to be selected from the remote image repository.

+    `--variant` *variant*
+      Vendor variant to be selected from the remote image repository.

+    `--repository` *repository*
+      Instead of searching all configured repositories from appropriate pool, use only repository *name*.
+The selected repository can be disabled.

 `ct set hostname` *ctid* *hostname*
   Set container hostname. *hostname* should be a FQDN (Fully Qualified Domain Name).
 Depending on distribution, the hostname is configured within